Biogen Alzheimer's drug hits roadblocks with some hospitals, insurers

-July 15 (Reuters) - The rollout of Biogen Inc's (BIIB.O) Alzheimer's drug is hitting new roadblocks as some large hospitals decide not to use it and many health insurers await coverage terms from Medicare, the U.S. health plan for people aged 65 and older, before setting their own policies.
+(Reuters) -Biogen Inc’s Alzheimer’s drug, the first new treatment for the memory-robbing disease in nearly 20 years, hit new barriers on Thursday with some large hospitals declining to use it and health insurers delaying a decision while awaiting coverage terms from Medicare.

+An influential panel of medical experts also voted unanimously that there is no evidence that the drug, Aduhelm, provides a net health benefit to patients.

-Cleveland Clinic, one of the country’s best-known health systems, and New York's Mount Sinai Health System on Thursday confirmed they had decided not to carry the new drug, called Aduhelm.
+The 15-0 vote, at a meeting convened by the Institute of Clinical and Economic Review (ICER), followed confirmation from the Cleveland Clinic, one of the country’s best-known health systems, and New York’s Mount Sinai Health System that they had decided not to carry Aduhelm.

-"The tide turned on Friday when the inspector general investigation was announced, and the potential allegation of irregularity in the FDA/Biogen relationship," Dr. Sam Gandy, director of the Mount Sinai Center for Cognitive Health, told Reuters.
+“The tide turned on Friday when the inspector general investigation was announced,” Dr. Sam Gandy, director of the Mount Sinai Center for Cognitive Health, told Reuters.

-The FDA called last week for an independent federal probe into its representatives’ interactions with Biogen.
+The Food and Drug Administration called last week for an independent federal probe into its representatives’ interactions with Biogen.

-Biogen shares fell nearly 8% on Thursday, or $25.21, to $324.85.
-Guggenheim analyst Yatin Suneja attributed the stock slump to the decision by the two hospital systems not to use the drug.
+Biogen shares fell nearly 7% on Thursday, closing at $328.16.
+Guggenheim analyst Yatin Suneja attributed the drop to the decision by the two hospital systems not to use the drug.

 In mid-June, the Washington, D.C., Neurology Center said it would not recommend the treatment, which is given as a monthly infusion, for any of its patients due to concerns about efficacy, safety and cost.

-The U.S. Food and Drug Administration approved the drug, also known as aducanumab, in early June despite mixed clinical trial results.
-The agency said it was convinced that evidence of Aduhelm's ability to clear amyloid brain plaques would benefit Alzheimer's patients.
+The FDA approved the drug, also known as aducanumab, in early June despite mixed clinical trial results, citing convincing evidence that Aduhelm can clear amyloid brain plaques and benefit Alzheimer’s patients.

+But others have raised questions about whether there is evidence that it slows cognitive decline and assailed its high cost.

 Biogen, which priced Aduhelm at $56,000 a year, said in a statement on Thursday that clinical data supported the drug’s approval and patients who are denied access should contact the company for help.